Varying core-envelope coupling efficiency identified from stellar rotation--activity relation: Summary

 \section{Summary}

 In this work, by analyzing a large sample of M dwarfs from the LAMOST and DESI spectroscopic surveys, we conducted a new study of the rotation--activity relation and its connection to gyrochronology.
-We found that the relation can be divided into three regions, corresponding to the three sequences in gyrochronology: \\ (1) The saturated region with small Ro values, where magnetic activity keeps constant, corresponds to the ``C'' sequence. \\ (2) The intermediate region, where the activity decay rate varies, corresponds to the ``Gap'' sequence. \\ (3) The slow-rotator region with large Ro values, where the activity gradually declines, corresponds to the ``I'' sequence.
+We suggest that the new relation can be divided into three parts, corresponding to the three sequences in gyrochronology: \\ (1) The saturated region with small Ro values, where magnetic activity keeps constant, corresponds to the ``C'' sequence. \\ (2) The intermediate region, where the activity decay rate varies and thus consists of two parts, corresponds to the ``Gap'' sequence. \\ (3) The slow-rotator region with large Ro values, where the activity gradually declines, corresponds to the ``I'' sequence.

 The variable activity decay rate in the intermediate region, which was discovered for the first time, points to a varying core-envelope coupling efficiency.
 As the efficiency increases, the resulting sharp reduction in differential rotation substantially weakens the magnetic field, leading to a rapid decline in magnetic activity.
 Simultaneously, angular momentum is rapidly transferred from the core to the envelope, roughly balancing the loss due to magnetic breaking.
 This process maintains nearly constant rotation periods, which is in good agreement with the observed spin-down stalling in open clusters \citep[e.g.,][]{2018ApJ...862...33A, 2020ApJ...904..140C} and the low-period peak identified among \emph{Kepler} stars \citep{2014ApJS..211...24M}.
 The varying core-envelope coupling efficiency departs from the constant value assumed by models like \cite{2020A&A...636A..76S}.
 As such, our results provide new constraints on the physical processes operating within stellar interiors.